British Rail Class 172: Differences from Class 150

-The Class 172 is designed to a 23 m body length, as opposed to the 20 m length used on previous Class 150 Sprinter DMUs - increasing capacity.
+The Class 172 is designed to a 23 m body length, as opposed to the 20 m length used on previous Class 150 Sprinter DMUs, to increase capacity.

 Operators

 West Midlands Railway

-West Midlands Trains operate a total of 39 two-car and three-car units, 27 of which had been ordered by predecessor London Midland, who originally planned for them to enter service by the end of 2010 on services to and from Birmingham Snow Hill, replacing Class 150s.
+West Midlands Trains operate a total of 39 two-car and three-car units, 27 of which had been ordered by predecessor London Midland; it had originally planned for them to enter service by the end of 2010 on services to and from Birmingham Snow Hill, replacing Class 150s.
 The original West Midlands Trains sets have revised front ends with end gangways which make the trains look like the Electrostar family of units.

 From 1 September 2011, the units started operating on the Snow Hill Lines with some weekend work from Birmingham - Hereford.
 When first used in service, the units suffered a fault with engine vibration in the passenger cabin, which has since been rectified.

 The units were originally meant to replace all of the Class 150s, however three were retained.

 Between late 2018 and early 2019 the London Overground 172/0s moved to West Midlands Railway, operated by West Midlands Trains, to replace the remaining Class 150s for transfer to Arriva Rail North and Class 153s operating on the Coventry–Leamington line and the Coventry to Nuneaton line as well as providing extra capacity on the Snow Hill Lines.